How much should I charge?

 - Others who are neither teachers nor students studying in a teaching degree or discipline related to the field of tuition, and without specialist knowledge arising by virtue of work or academic history.

-Non-teacher trained tutors who are fully accredited (not provisionally or partially) can command a higher hourly rate than those not accredited (and hence falling outside of industry standards).
-The cost of accreditation should be built into the rate as the cost of professional accreditation adds value to the service offered by the tutor.
+Non-teacher trained tutors who are fully qualified (not provisionally or partially) can command a higher hourly rate than those not qualified (and hence falling outside of industry standards).
+The cost of qualification should be built into the rate as the cost of professional qualification adds value to the service offered by the tutor.

 Non-teacher rates may be as low as the national minimum wage or higher, depending on the form of tutoring (one-to-one, online, face-to-face, large group or classroom-based, and so forth).
 Where a non-teacher is following/utilising a prescribed set of materials the fee per hour may be lower.